Ruwanthalankeshwara17/python3_basics/README.md

 ````
 """
-This is a comment
+This is a
-written in
+multitline
-more than just one line
+comment
 """
 print("Hello, World!")
 ````